Trading FAQs: Margin

 • Tier 3 for index

-To short naked calls or naked puts you must maintain a minimum equity balance of $20,000 for equity options and $50,000 for index options in your account.
+To short naked calls or naked puts, you must maintain a minimum account balance of $20,000 for equity options and $50,000 for index options.

 Equity calls: The higher of the following requirements:

-• 25% of the underlying stock value, minus the out-of-the-money amount, plus the premium
+• 25% of the underlying stock value, minus the out-of-the-money amount, plus the premium, or

-• 15% of the underlying stock value, plus the premium (i.e., the cost of buying an option contract or the income received for selling an option contract)
+• 15% of the underlying stock value plus the premium (i.e., the cost of buying an options contract or the income received for selling an options contract).

 Equity puts: The higher of the following requirements:

-• 25% of the underlying stock value, minus the out-of-the-money amount, plus the premium
+• 25% of the underlying stock value, minus the out-of-the-money amount, plus the premium, or

 Index calls: The higher of the following requirements:

-• 20% of the underlying value, minus the out-of-the-money amount, plus the premium
+• 20% of the underlying value, minus the out-of-the-money amount, plus the premium, or

 • Narrow-based indexes (i.e., industry-specific indexes):

-• 25% of the underlying value, minus the out-of-the-money amount, plus the premium
+• 25% of the underlying value, minus the out-of-the-money amount, plus the premium, or

 Options spread requirements